Despite uncertainty around coach, Gophers volleyball signs two top recruits

 Both Schnichels and Minatee said they have their future goals in mind — Big Ten championships, deep NCAA tournament runs, degrees and personal growth.

-TWho will help them see what they can achieve is a question that remains.
+Who will help them see what they can achieve is a question that remains unanswered.